 The seated dumbbell overhead tricep extension is a fantastic movement that builds optimal muscle and strength in all three heads of the tricep muscle.

-Now, this exercise is a favorite for making big gains, but you must use proper form and take precautions for optimal safety and effectiveness.
+This exercise is a favorite for making big gains, but you must use proper form and take precautions for optimal safety and effectiveness.

-Overhead extension exercises are particularly useful in targeting the long head of the triceps muscle.
+It is particularly useful in targeting the long head of the triceps muscle.

 How To Do

-1. Hold one side of the dumbbell with both hands while seated on the bench.
+- Hold one side of the dumbbell with both hands while seated on the bench.

 Tips

-• Keep the head in a fairly neutral position, don’t allow the neck to jut forward.
+- Keep the head in a fairly neutral position; don’t allow the neck to jut forward.

 Read More: 10 Best Triceps Workout with Dumbbells for mass & Strength